Bounded $H^\infty$-calculus for a Degenerate Elliptic Boundary Value Problem: Introduction

 \section{Introduction}

-Maximal regularity has become an indispensable tool in the analysis of evolution equations as it can be used to establish in an uncomplicated way the existence of short time solutions to certain quasilinear parabolic problems.
+Maximal regularity has become an indispensable tool in the analysis of evolution equations as it can be used to establish in an uncomplicated way the existence of short time solutions to a large class of quasilinear parabolic problems.
 Maximal regularity in turn is implied by the existence of a bounded $H^\infty$-calculus, a concept introduced by McIntosh in 1986, \cite{McIntosh1986}, of angle $<\pi/2$.
-Many elliptic operators are known to have a bounded $H^\infty$-calculus, see e.g. Amann, Hieber, Simonett \cite{AmannHieberSimonett94} for the case of differential operators.
+Many elliptic operators are known to have a bounded $H^\infty$-calculus, see e.g. Amann, Hieber, Simonett \cite{Amann1994} for the case of differential operators.
 Already in 1971 Seeley \cite{Seeley1971} had shown that differential boundary value problems have bounded imaginary powers, a property which is very close to that of having a bounded $H^\infty$-calculus and can often be shown by the same methods.
 Ellipticity, however, is not necessary in this context as shown in \cite{Bilyj10}; a hypoellipticity condition in the spirit of H\"ormander's conditions (4.2)' and (4.4)' in \cite{Hoermander67} is sufficient.
 In the present article, we establish the existence of a bounded $H^\infty$-calculus for a degenerate elliptic boundary value problem.
 We consider a strongly elliptic operator $A$, endowed with a boundary operator that, in general, will not satisfy the Lopatinsky-Shapiro ellipticity condition.
-The key point of our analysis then is the construction of a parameter-dependent parametrix to the resolvent with the help of Boutet de Monvel's calculus for boundary value problems \cite{Boutet1971}.
+The key point of our analysis then is the construction of a parameter-dependent parametrix to the resolvent with the help of Boutet de Monvel's calculus for boundary value problems \cite{BoutetMonvel1971}.
 As a consequence of the non-ellipticity, however, this parametrix will only belong to an extended version of Boutet de Monvel's calculus that we sketch, below.
 Still, this will enable us to deduce the necessary estimates for the existence of the bounded $H^\infty$-calculus.

 Here are the details.
-Let $\Omega$ be a smooth compact manifold with boundary $\partial \Omega$ and $A$ a strongly elliptic second order partial differential operator on $\Omega$ which in local coordinates can be written in the form
+Let $X$ be a manifold with boundary $\partial X$ and bounded geometry.
+Let $A$ be a strongly elliptic second order partial differential operator on $X$ which in local coordinates can be written in the form